hoangvanphi2004/Filter/README.md

 To see more about the features, please read the How to use section.
 ## How to use
 ### Installation
-First you must have python installed in for computer.
+First you must have python installed in your computer.
 You can go to [this page](https://www.python.org/downloads/) to download the latest version

 ![image](https://github.com/user-attachments/assets/cdd7de4c-d0ca-4d91-ba0c-d40d867251f8)

-After that, clone this git repo to the folder you want.
+After that, clone this git repo to a folder.
 Depend on you OS, you will need to run different file:
 - If you are using Linux-like OS, you must run InstallLinux.sh
 - If you are using Window, you must run InstallWindow.bat

-Before run any filter, you need to active virtual environment.
+Before running any filter, you need to active virtual environment.
 To active the virtual environment, also depend on your OS, you will need to run:
 - With Window:

 ```bash